anhcraft/config/INTERNAL.md

 For container types such as ones in the Collections API, normalization relies on the type of each element in the container.
 This may result in variance of simple objects.
 Therefore, for simple types, an array is dynamically-typed, and a K-V container has no restriction on the value type (except that the key must be a string)

 ### Denormalization
-- It is risky to denormalize a dynamically-typed container into a compound type.
+- Classes use generics to take advantage of type variables, for example, a `List<String>` means to store `String` only.
+At compile-time, type erasure happens, and there is no restriction of parameter types at runtime.
+Without knowing the actual type, it is impossible to denormalize elements in a container because there is no way to know its schema.
+Besides that, the type of every element in the container must be compatible to each other.
 For example, heap pollution may occur:
 ```java
 @Configurable
 public class Person {